-Just how will Spanish help you do your job better?
+How can Spanish help you?
 Here are a couple of convincing reasons to learn Spanish for your social work job:

 Why Get Specialized Spanish Learning Materials?

-Most vocabulary learning is just not geared towards the specific situations that arise in social work all the time.
-You cannot just know basic Spanish words about the weather or Spanish traveling vocabulary.
-As with all jobs, it is difficult to succeed without the proper tools.
+Most vocabulary learning is not geared toward the specific situations that arise in social work all the time.
+You can’t just know basic Spanish words about the weather or Spanish travel vocabulary.
+As with all jobs, it’s difficult to succeed without the proper tools.
 The use of language is a key tool for social workers.
 Without the right vocabulary, it can be extremely hard to do your job well.

-Although each case is different, a lot of the vocabulary you will need for your job is very specific and specialized.
+Although each case is different, a lot of the vocabulary you’ll need for your job is very specific and specialized.
 Using the right learning materials can help you feel more at ease about communicating with Spanish speakers in your job.

-If you are daunted by the idea of mastering Spanish and using it effectively at work, you will be glad to know that in many cases, just the fact that you are trying to learn is enough.
+If you’re daunted by the idea of mastering Spanish and using it effectively at work, you’ll be glad to know that in many cases, just the fact that you’re trying to learn is enough.
 Showing that you care enough to learn a language in order to help someone goes a long way.

 Spanish is a diverse language and there are plenty of methods for learning Spanish.
 Lucky for you, some are specifically geared towards social workers.

-Books provide another great learning resource because they allow you to take things at your own pace.
-Books can help you focus your learning on exactly what you want to know.
+Books are a great learning resource because they allow you to take things at your own pace and can help you focus your learning on exactly what you want to know.
 Check out the list below for some great books to get you started!